Kraegon/Formele_Methoden/README.md

-# Formele Methoden (Formal Methods)
+# Formele Methoden (Formal Language Theory)
-Exercises of the school subject "Formele Methoden" (Formal methods) in which we play with automatons, regular expressions and lexical analysis.
+Exercises of the school subject "Formele Methoden" (Dormal Language Theory) in which we play with automatons, regular expressions and lexical analysis.